fabianakondo/churn-early-warning-framework/sample_outputs/account_red.md

 - CS leadership escalates to CCO or equivalent.
 This account is too large (BRL 890k) and too strategically important (Northeast reference account) for CSM-level management at this stage.
-- Identify any existing personal or professional connection between Arco's executive team and the new superintendent.
+- Identify any existing personal or professional connection between the company's executive team and the new superintendent.
 LinkedIn, mutual contacts, industry associations.
 A warm introduction is significantly more likely to open the door than a cold outreach from a CSM the superintendent has never met.
 - Brief the CCO on the account history, the previous superintendent relationship, the competitor activity, and the current signal profile.
   The CCO needs to walk into any conversation with full context.